 I really want to speak a third language but I thought we were too busy and too old for it.
 But Rob didn’t think twice, he challenged me and he decided to start the course as soon as he realized Rosetta Stone was the best option for us.
 Thank God he did it, he took the plunge and I followed him.
 Now both of us can communicate in a new language and have the feeling of accomplishment that comes with dedicating our time to something that made us better.
 After this trip to Italy, we might even venture out to learning another language with Rosetta Stone.
-We just need to decide where we’re gonna travel and then we can start start studying.
+We just need to decide where we’re gonna travel and then we can start studying.

 If you are searching on how to learn a new language to travel or work, don’t look further.
 Buy your Rosetta Stone language course and start today.
-They have over 30 languages, an intuitive and professional learning system and even better, no pay to play traps.
+They have over 30 languages, an intuitive and professional learning system and even better, no pay-to-play traps.
 You buy your subscription and you have full access to all the features of the course.
 They give you all the tools to study on your pace.

-Love this post?
+Love this guide about how to learn a foreign language to travel?
 Pin it for later!!